US Manufacturing is in Recession

 Now, we’re going to keep a close eye, especially on what’s going on in the manufacturing sector and these forward-looking earnings reports.
 Those things are going to be crucial to what the stock market is going to do in the coming months.
 So with that, I hope you’ve enjoyed what I’ve presented to you here today.
 I hope it’s helped you get a little better understanding of what you read and see, and as always, we’re here to answer your questions at Barber Financial Group.
-If you have any questions, do hesitate to fill out the form below or call our office at 913-393-1000.
+If you have any questions, do hesitate to schedule a complimentary consultation below or call our office at 913-393-1000.

 Founder & CEO

 Select the office you would like to meet with.
 We can meet in-person, by virtual meeting, or by phone.
 Then it’s just two simple steps to schedule a time for your Complimentary Consultation.